ranfun/3way-door-unlocking-system/README.md

-# threeway-door-unlocking-system on Raspberry Pi 4
+# threeway door unlocking system on Raspberry Pi 4
 Unlocks the door with either facial recognition, fingerprint or password